 Compost can save the world!
 It sucks carbon dioxide out of the air and not only that, a half-inch layer of this black gold can still increase yields six years after its application.
-I had been composting in our community bins for nearly 10 years but decided to start a rogue pile in my yard several months ago.
+I had been composting in our community bins for nearly 10 years—and for several years before that at my house—but decided to start a rogue pile in my yard several months ago.
 I can’t grow much out there in the shade but food scraps will certainly rot.
 In fact, I can’t possibly prevent the natural process of rot.

 When I composted at my house years ago, like many people, I believed I needed to buy a special bin.
 For my new compost pile, I wanted to create a simple, inexpensive system.
 I could have made a cylindrical bin out of chicken wire or built an upcycled bin from wooden pallets (both great options).
 But instead I bought nothing.
 I built nothing.
 I took what I had collected in the kitchen and threw it on the ground.

 - Fruit peels, scraps and all pits.
 Even avocado pits break down quickly!

 - Vegetable peels and scraps.
 I make vegetable broth out of most little bits of vegetables, after which they go on the pile.

 - Corn cobs.
 I couldn’t believe how quickly these dry out.
 After a couple of weeks, I can easily break them up into 1- or 2-inch pieces to speed up their decomposition.